History of South Asians in Canada: Timeline

 The Immigration Act

 Canada implemented the first immigration policy following Confederation.
 This act ensured the safety immigrants on their route to Canada and ensured they were not taken advantage of upon arrival .
 This policy by the government was put in place to attract European descent immigrants to the west.

 Image courtesy of Canadian Museum of Immigration at www.Pier21.ca website.

 South Asian migration to Canada commences

 Troops from the Hong Kong and Malay States visit BC on their return from London via Atlantic Canada after celebrations of Queen Victoria’s Diamond Jubilee in London.
 It is believed they told stories to other troops about the new immigrants and many British subjects that were settling in British Columbia.
 This resulted in South Asian migration to Canada.

 Coronation of Edward VII originated South Asian Immigration

-The first Sikhs travel across Canada in 1902 as part of a Hong Kong military regiment en route to England to take part in the celebrations on the coronation of King Edward VII.
+The first Sikhs to travel across Canada in 1902 were part of a Hong Kong military regiment en route to England to taking part in the celebrations on the coronation of King Edward VII.
 It is believed by 1908 before the immigration ban, 5000 South Asians had settled in BC out of which 90% were Sikh.
 They arrived in Victoria on the Empress of Japan before sailing to Vancouver for a grand welcome.
 Upon arriving they were inspected by the head of the Armed Forces in Canada, General Sir Charles Parsons.
 The Sikh contingent left by train to Montreal where they embarked for England with the Canadian contingent on June 14, 1902.